Topological complexity, asphericity and connected sums: Further applications and open problems

+In dimension three, Theorem \ref{t:Grant} applies to $T^3$ and to non-trivial $S^1$-bundles $M$ over $T^2$, where $Z(\pi_1(M))\cong\pi_1(S^1)=\Z$ and, thus, $\mathrm{TC}(M)\leq6$ (for nilpotent examples in dimension four see~\cite[Prop.
+6.10]{Ne18}; for those $4$-manifolds we have $\mathrm{TC}\leq8$).
+An interesting remaining case in dimension three (possibly looking towards negative answers to Question \ref{que3}) is that of solvable manifolds.
+Namely, let $M$ be a mapping torus of an Anosov diffeomorphism of $T^2$.
+Such $M$ is aspherical, $Z(\pi_1(M))=0$ and there is no atoroidal cohomology class in $M$.
+In particular, Theorem \ref{t:main} cannot be used to show that $\mathrm{TC}(M)\geq6$.
+We know, however, that $\mathrm{TC}(M)\geq5$ by~\cite[Theorem 6.6]{Me21} since $M$ does not admit maps of non-zero degree by direct products~\cite[Theorem 1]{KN13} (note that $\mathrm{TC}\geq5$ holds for nilpotent $3$-manifolds as well for the same reason).

+Finally, concerning Question \ref{que2}(b), in the non-aspherical setting we have the bound $\mathrm{TC}(\#_m(S^2\times S^1))\leq5$, as we already explained in Example \ref{ex:productsspheres}.
+Due to the small range of values of the topological complexity in dimension three, the following special case of Question \ref{que2} is intriguing:

-\begin{que} Let $M$ be a closed oriented aspherical $3$-manifold which is not a rational homology sphere.
+\begin{que} Let $M$ be an aspherical $3$-manifold which is not a rational homology sphere.
 What is the value of $\mathrm{TC}(M\#M)$? \end{que}

-Clearly, such a $3$-manifold $M\#M$ satisfies condition (a) in Question \ref{que1}.
-By~\cite[Theorem 1]{KN13}, $M\#M$ does not admit maps of non-zero degree from direct products, hence by~\cite[Theorem 6.6]{Me21} we obtain that $5\leq\mathrm{TC}(M\#M)\leq7$.
-In fact, quite often (e.g., when $M$ is a hyperbolic $3$-manifold or a circle bundle over a hyperbolic surface), we obtain $\mathrm{TC}(M\# M)\geq6$, because of the existence of an atoroidal class in $H_2(M;\Q)$.
-Hence, Question \ref{que2} becomes particularly interesting when there is no such atoroidal class, i.e., when $M$ is the $3$-tours $T^3$, a non-trivial circle bundle over $T^2$ or a mapping torus of an Anosov diffeomorphism of $T^2$.
+By~\cite[Theorem 1]{KN13}, such $M\#M$ does not admit maps of non-zero degree from direct products, hence by~\cite[Theorem 6.6]{Me21} we obtain that $5\leq\mathrm{TC}(M\#M)\leq7$.
+As we mentioned above, quite often (e.g., when $M$ is a hyperbolic $3$-manifold or a circle bundle over a hyperbolic surface), we obtain $\mathrm{TC}(M\# M)\geq6$, because of the existence of an atoroidal class in $H^2(M)$.
+Hence, Question \ref{que4} becomes even more interesting when there is no such atoroidal class, i.e., when $M$ is the $3$-tours $T^3$, a non-trivial circle bundle over $T^2$ or a mapping torus of an Anosov diffeomorphism of $T^2$.

-In dimension four, it is not known whether the stronger conclusion given by Theorem \ref{t:dim4repeat}, namely that $\mathrm{TC}(M\# M)=9$, holds for aspherical manifolds $M$ with $b_2(M)=0$ (that is, $M\#M$ satisfies assumption (b) of Question \ref{que1}).
-Examples of such $M$ are given by aspherical rational homology spheres, products $N\times S^1$, where $N$ is an aspherical $3$-manifold which is a rational homology sphere, and mapping tori $T^3\rtimes_\varphi S^1$, where $\varphi$ is Anosov.